MatanAviav/RGB-Console/README.md

 <br />

 ### 9. Warning Messages:
-Note: you can run `ColoredConsole run warn examples` for a quick tutorial.<br />
+Note: you can run `RGBConsole run warn examples` for a quick tutorial.<br />
 For Warning messages use `warn(...)` function.<br />
 For example, calling `warn('Some Text')` will output:
 >![img_18.png](images/img_18.png)